 As a response to the global pandemic, the Bank of England cut interest rates to 0.1%.
 If you’re on a variable rate mortgage, or a tracker mortgage, your mortgage repayments will go down.
 If you’re looking for a mortgage, now’s a good time to get a great rate.

-Because stamp duty has been cut until 31st March 2021, it could be a great time to buy your first home.
+Because stamp duty's been cut until 30th June 2021, it could be a great time to buy your first home.
 That’s because you can save thousands because the stamp duty fee has been cancelled.

 Remortgaging because interest rates are low is always a good reason.
 Currently, interest rates are at an all-time low, but lenders are changing their behaviour and the kinds of mortgages they’re offering, so it can be a slower than usual process.